Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 30 Minutes Before Departure

-You will pick you up from your accommodation in Marrakesh and then start a journey which will take us , the current capital of Morocco and one of the Imperial citie, the city of Rabat passing by the second biggest city in north Africa and the economical capital of Morocco, the city of Casablanca, where we will visit the Hassan 2 Mosque, one of the biggest Mosques in the world and then we will continue to join the city of Rabat.
-Upon our arrival to Rabat we will visit the Kasbah Oudaya and Hassan Tower the most important historical monuments in Rabat.
+You will pick you up from your accommodation in Marrakesh and then start a journey which will take us, to the current capital of Morocco and one of the Imperial cities, the city of Rabat passing by the second biggest city in north Africa and the economical capital of Morocco, the city of Casablanca, where we will visit the Hassan 2 Mosque, one of the biggest Mosques in the world and then we will continue to join the city of Rabat.
+Upon our arrival to Rabat, we will visit the Kasbah Oudaya and Hassan Tower the most important historical monuments in Rabat.

 After breakfast, you will leave Asilah toward Chefchaouen via Tanger.
-After a short drive you will arrive to Tanger – “Bride of Northern Morocco” as Moroccans prefer to call it.
+After a short drive, you will arrive at Tanger – “Bride of Northern Morocco” as Moroccans prefer to call it.
 You’ll have a short visit to the cave of Hercules and cap Spartle, where the Mediterranean Sea meets the Atlantic Ocean.
 Then we will continue our journey over the foothills of the Rif Mountains to Chefchaouen passing through the beautiful city of Tetouan and taking the coastal road over the Mediterranean, you will check in at the hotel.
-Night with dinner.
+A night with dinner.

-After breakfast, we will start travelling to Fez via the town of Ouazzan.
-After a couple of hours drive arriving in Ouazzan – a beautiful town in the Rif Mountains – in which you will experience amazing views over the fertile plain of Lukus Valley and then we will continue via Zandola Valley and the green landscapes of Saiss Hill to arrive to Fes.
+After breakfast, we will start traveling to Fez via the town of Ouazzan.
+After a couple of hour’s drive arrive in Ouazzan – a beautiful town in the Rif Mountains – in which you will experience amazing views over the fertile plain of Lukus Valley then we will continue via Zandola Valley and the green landscapes of Saiss Hill to arrive to Fes.

-After breakfast, we will start travelling towards Ifran, via the cedar forest (one of the biggest Cedar forests in the world) and on to Meknes.
-You will be travelling south to Ifran – referred to “the Switzerland of Morocco and also the second cleanest city In the world in 2013″, and then to the cedar forest.
-Here you will have the opportunity to see the Barbary apes in the wild, and have the chance to feed them while taking some memorable pictures.
+After breakfast, we will start traveling towards Ifran, via the cedar forest (one of the biggest Cedar forests in the world) and on to Meknes.
+You will be traveling south to Ifran – referred to as “the Switzerland of Morocco and also the second cleanest city In the world in 2013″, and then to the cedar forest.
+Here you will have the opportunity to see the Barbary apes in the wild and have the chance to feed them while taking some memorable pictures.
 The journey then takes us over the Middle Atlas Mountains to Azrou – an authentic Berber village.
 After lunch, we will continue to Meknes.

-After breakfast we will drive through the middle Atlas Mountains to the beautiful Ouzoud Waterfalls.
-This journey will take us through the Berber town of Khnifra, the cradle of the Berbers resistance against the French occupation and we will have the chance to see one of the biggest water reservoirs, Bin Lwidan Dam before arriving to Ouzoud waterfalls, a chance to enjoy the beauty of nature
+After breakfast, we will drive through the middle Atlas Mountains to the beautiful Ouzoud Waterfalls.
+This journey will take us through the Berber town of Khnifra, the cradle of the Berber’s resistance against the French occupation and we will have the chance to see one of the biggest water reservoirs, Bin Lwidan Dam before arriving at Ouzoud waterfalls, a chance to enjoy the beauty of nature

-After breakfast, we will have a late depart to Marrakesh after enjoying the beauty of Ouzoud waterfalls.
-The journey will take us through small villages before arriving to Marrakesh. taking you to the airport depend your flight time
+After breakfast, we will have a late departure to Marrakesh after enjoying the beauty of the Ouzoud waterfalls.
+The journey will take us through small villages before arriving in Marrakesh. taking you to the airport depending on your flight time